facebook/chef-utils/README_grocery_delivery.txt

 KNIFE - The path to knife.
 Defaults to '/opt/chef/bin/knife'

+VCS - The revision control system to use.
+This should be the full path to the client such as '/usr/bin/svn' or '/usr/bin/git'.
+See "VCS SUPPORT" below for more details.

 FUNCTIONS
 =========
 gdhook_preflight_checks() - Checks to run before we even parse options.
 Typically